 Self Care Isn't Just Pedicures And Spa Dates

 While we make time for any number of activities on a daily basis, we must remember to make time to care for ourselves.
 Cancer, although not exactly preventable, you can at least give yourself the best chances of survival by being here for YOU.
 This body that you have been so beautifully gifted is designed to only last as long as we are destined to on this earth.
-So at least while you’re here, at least show some appreciation and respect for it by giving it proper care and attention.
+So at least while you’re here, show some appreciation and respect for it by giving it proper care and attention.